talonendm/talonendm.github.io/_posts/2026-05-10-travel-europe.md

 3. **St. James Cathedral**
    One of the tallest churches in Poland, known for its Gothic architecture and observation tower offering views across the city.

+# Top 3 Places to See in Poznań

+1. **Old Market Square (Stary Rynek)**
+   In :contentReference[oaicite:0]{index=0}, this is one of the most beautiful squares in Poland, surrounded by colorful merchant houses, cafés, and the historic Town Hall famous for its mechanical goats.

+2. **Imperial Castle (Zamek Cesarski)**
+   :contentReference[oaicite:1]{index=1} — A former residence built for Kaiser Wilhelm II, now a cultural center hosting exhibitions, theaters, and events.

+3. **Cathedral Island (Ostrów Tumski)**
+   :contentReference[oaicite:2]{index=2} — The oldest part of Poznań, featuring the Archcathedral Basilica of St. Peter and St. Paul, an important site in Poland’s early history.

 ## Top 3 Places to See in Rostock